fredsiika/libft/README.md

 It incorporates very useful functions, including binary trees, linked lists, stacks, arrays, bit manipulation, and more.
 By developing this library, I gained a thorough understanding of data structures, algorithms, unit testing, continuous integration, troubleshooting, and proper documentation.

+## Getting Started
+### Compiling
+Run the following commands:

+- To compile
+`make`

+- To remove objects:
+`make clean`

+- To remove objects and binary file (program):
+`make fclean`

+- To re-compile:
+`make re`

+- Executing
+To test the library, compile with your program. i.e.

+`./program libft.a`